Self Employed

 Specialist lenders will typically analyse your poor credit history based on how long ago it occurred and the intensity.

-Ultimately, if you are asking “my credit history is poor, can I still get a mortgage?”
+Ultimately, if you are asking “My credit history is poor, can I still get a mortgage?”

 Yes – there are specialist lenders out there who will still consider the application, however, they will likely request a larger deposit of around 15% of your purchase price.